AkashPathak-911/LabForCode/DISCLAIMER.md

 ---

 **Judge0** is a trademark of its respective owners.
-CodeLab Pro is an independent project inspired by Judge0's public API design.
+LabForCode is an independent project inspired by Judge0's public API design.